 Here we have placed some ready made vinyl wedges, which come with any prize wheel if desired.
-With our nifty Prize Board display along-side, containing the 3 levels (rows) of relative prizes, this type of customisation requires little or no work.
+With our nifty Prize Board, or chalkboard display along-side, indicating the 1st, 2nd, 3rd prizes, this type of customization requires little or no time.

-Prize Board would have a top row to choose the best prize/s for 1st prize win; a better value row in the middle for 2nd prize, and the bottom row for 3rd prize/s, being the least value prize/s.
-Jackpot could be a special prize such as some money, or a valuable bottle of alcohol, shopping voucher, dinner voucher, gym membership, or gift etc.
+For a selection of prizes, the Prize Board could display a top row to choose the best prize/s for 1st prize win; a better value row in the middle for 2nd prize choices, and the bottom row for 3rd prize/s, being the least value prize/s.
+Jackpot could be a special prize such as some money, or a valuable bottle of alcohol, shopping voucher, dinner voucher, gym membership, day spa or gift etc.

 *Please ignore the repeated wedges shown, it is just a fast sample photo to give you the idea.
-Other vinyl wedges are bigger, and different colours.
+Other vinyl wedges are bigger, and different colours too.

-This example uses 9 wedges instead of 12.
+This example uses 9 wedges instead of the basic 12.

 This means that the 3 big (double size) wedges can be for low value gifts, or advertising, while the remaining 6 are harder to land on - for more valued prizes.